acorn-io/acorn-oss-workshop/steps/domain.md

 ![Vote UI](./images/domain/vote.png)
 ![Result UI](./images/domain/result.png)

+Note: changing the setting of your DNS only makes sense if our cluster can be reached from the internet

 Exposing the application with a custom domain is straightforward as we have seen in this step.
 In the next part we will see how to add a TLS certificate.